DW-Upskilling/Harmony-Keeper-2D_Mat-2_Outscal/README.md

 1. The player can move in two directions: left (⬅️) and right (➡️).
 2. Vertical jumping is possible by pressing the jump button (⬆️).
 3. The player can crouch down by pressing the crouch button (⬇️).
+4. Player can hold to the platforms for performing multiple jumps or climb.

 > Animals (Cow, Pig, Chicken)